2023 Golf Club Referendum Question

 Tudor Court

 Tudor Court was identified in the Downtown Plan as presenting an opportunity for place-making through special streetscape treatments.
-To this end, the Village has enlisted the assistance of Teska Associates, an urban planning and design firm based in Evanston, IL, to facilitate community engagement around the Tudor Court enhancements.
+To this end, the Village enlisted the assistance of Teska Associates, an urban planning and design firm based in Evanston, IL, to facilitate community engagement around the Tudor Court enhancements.
+Learn more about the award-winning completed project here.

 Water System Master Plan